-Six thousand pillars got sunk on each bank to support the new Rialto stone bridge, 12,000 stilts in total!
+Six thousand piles got sunk on each bank to support the new Rialto stone bridge, 12,000 stilts in total!

 On August 9, 1588, a new and final coup.

-Barbaro asked for a halt to work, arguing that the bridge was in danger of collapsing because the stability of the piers was in question because of inappropriate techniques.
+Barbaro asked for a halt to work, arguing that the bridge was in danger of collapsing because of inappropriate techniques and the piers’ stability was questioned.